Avionworx/Gna.Bls/evaluation.md

 ## Response

-A successful request returns HTTP `200 OK` and an array of evaluation results.
+A successful request returns an HTTP `200 OK` response containing an array of evaluation results.

 ```json
 [